 "The process of growth through the coalescence of different beliefs, attitudes, and practices."

 4. Ask students to draw from their knowledge of history to identify examples of how such fusion changed or reshaped the "ethos" of a culture.

 1. Ask students to give examples of specific cultural realignments brought about through the infusion of a conflicting ideology or the cultural impact of conquering or being conquered.
 Explain that ancient Greek culture, as we know it, grew out of such a synthesis process, made cohesive in our perception of it through the written manuscripts, the architectural wonders, the sculptures, and the rich, provocative discoveries of artifacts uncovered in generations of archeological digs.

-Refer to the Teacher’s Discussion Guide, located under 'Resources in Reach', for possible answers.
+Teacher’s Discussion Guide, located in the Resource Carousel, for possible answers.